Does this test have other names?

 can form stones that block the duct.
 This causes bilirubin—mostly direct bilirubin—to

 rise in your bloodstream.

 Inflammation of the bile duct.
-Higher levels of direct bilirubin in your bloodstream may stem from inflammation in
+Higher levels of direct bilirubin in your blood may stem from inflammation in the

 What other tests might I have along with this test?

 You will likely have this test as part of a liver panel, or group of related liver

 tests.
 A total bilirubin level may also be done.
 When your liver is damaged, liver

 enzymes may leak into your blood.
 You may need other blood tests, such as: